aritra-2506/Reconstruction-of-3D-CT-Volume-from-2D-X-ray-Images-using-Deep-Learning/README.md

 # Reconstruction-of-3D-CT-Volume-from-2D-X-ray-Images-using-Deep-Learning
-The network inputs a 2D X-ray Image from 1/2/3 different views (Front, Lateral and Top) and outputs a 3D CT Volume.
+The network inputs a 2D X-ray/DRR Image from 1/2/3 different views (Frontal/Frontal+Lateral/Frontal+Lateral+Top) and outputs a 3D CT Volume.

 LIDC Dataset was used in this project.
 It has 1012 entries of patients.
 But only 172 suitable entries were selected.